Halakhaledafifi/Halakhaledafifi/README.md

 # Hi, I'm Hala 👋

-Junior AI Engineer passionate about building intelligent systems and real-world AI applications.
+AI Engineer passionate about building intelligent systems and real-world AI applications.

 ## What I Do